SAP/fundamental-tools/doc/app.md

 Pattern based apps solve complex problems by re-usable patterns, rather than using complex frameworks.

 Without frameworks in between you and your application, what remains are code-patterns and basic programming skills, you can start with.
-First applying patterns of similar applications, then modifying them or building your own, for new kinds of applications.
+Applying patterns of similar applications, modifying them or making your own, for new kinds of applications.
 Some knowledge of ABAP or JavaScript are enough to give it a try.

 Apps comprise of four levels (JavaScript or JS stands for TypeScript or EcmaScript):